 Lawsuits by Third-Party Victims

 Unlike many states, South Carolina does not have a statutory dram shop law that automatically creates financial liability for businesses that serve alcohol to underage drivers who cause drunk driving wrecks.
-However, the courts have observed that the statutory prohibitions against selling alcohol do establish a duty not to sell alcohol to minors under a theory of liability known as negligence per se.
-Accordingly, violations of the state’s criminal laws can serve as a basis for victim lawsuits against establishments that sell or serve alcohol to underage persons.
+However, the courts have observed that the statutory prohibitions against selling alcohol can establish a duty not to sell alcohol to minors under a theory of liability known as negligence per se.
+Accordingly, if a person is injured by an underage drunk driver, then violations of the state’s criminal laws can serve as a basis for lawsuits against establishments that sell or serve alcohol to underage persons.

 Contact Our Experienced Liquor Liability Attorneys Today

-Businesses that dispense alcohol have a legal duty to comply with South Carolina alcohol laws and avoid selling or serving alcohol to minors.
+Businesses that profit from the sale of alcohol have a legal duty to comply with South Carolina alcohol laws and avoid selling or serving alcohol to minors.
 Therefore, victims who have been harmed because of underage drunk drivers may have a claim against such establishments for the losses caused by intoxicated minors.
-That’s where David R. Price, Jr., P.A. comes in.
-Our law firm can review the circumstances surrounding your accident and get to work seeking the monetary damages you deserve.
-Give us a call today.